 Raccoons make very interesting pets.
 They are curious, mischievous, playful, and get into everything.
-And they eat quite a variety of foods.
-There are no formulated raccoon diets that are pre-made and ready for you to purchase so it can be difficult to provide a proper, well-balanced diet to your pet raccoon.
-Therefore, by learning what a raccoon eats in the wild we can be better prepared to offer appropriate foods to our pet raccoons.
+Pet raccoons eat quite a variety of foods.
+There are no formulated raccoon diets that are pre-made and ready for you to purchase so it can be difficult to provide a proper, well-balanced diet for your pet raccoon.
+By learning what a raccoon eats in the wild, you will be better prepared to offer appropriate foods to a pet raccoon.

 What Food Does a Wild Raccoon Eat?